-Portman Road has not been a happy hunting ground for Brentford since their first visit in March 1956, not least because it took 60 years to register a win over the Tractor Boys there.
+Portman Road has not been a happy hunting ground for Brentford since their first visit in March 1956, not least because it took 60 years to register our only win over the Tractor Boys there.
 That day in April 2016 saw the burden eventually lifted, but accompanying it are painful, sickening memories involving a certain Alan Judge that are no doubt ingrained in every Bees fan’s mind.
-What does bode well, however, is the fact that the Bees last lost in Suffolk in a 2004 League Cup encounter and you’d have to dive into the archives to find the last league defeat there; a 4-0 Division Three loss in September 1956.

 How to get there

 Conveniently positioned less than 500m from the stadium, Ipswich Railway Station provides simple mainline access to London.
-Jump on one of the four hourly trains bound for East Anglia from the bustling Liverpool Street station and journey through the picturesque Suffolk farmland as you reach your destination in little more than an hour.
-Prices for an off-peak return between the two stations start at £40.80 for adults and £20.40 for children, but book in advance and you should find reasonable offers for a single for each direction of travel.
+Jump on one of the numerous hourly trains bound for East Anglia from the bustling Liverpool Street station and journey through the picturesque Suffolk farmland as you reach your destination in little more than an hour.
+Prices for an off-peak return between the two stations start at £36 for adults and £18 for children.
+The last service post-match leaves Ipswich at 10:43 and gets into London 00:06.

 Alternatively, should you choose to drive to the stadium, Portman Road is a tolerable 96.3 miles away from Griffin Park.
 Make your way onto the M25 via the North Circular, and leave it again at junction 28 to merge onto the A12, before exiting onto junction for the A14.
 Take the exit for the A1214, which will take you directly towards the stadium.
 As with any inner-city based club, street parking is seldom available, though the Club itself makes it clear that there are ‘plenty of pay and display car parks’ within walking distance of Portman Road.